brucedkyle/architectures/docs/sustainability/supplychain.md

 A key element of the retail fulfilment process is knowing the inventory position.
 This is the amount of stock available for sale to a customer, it’s location and the time it takes to make it available to the customer.

 _Inventory optimization_ is a collection of best practices for ensuring the retail organisation maintains complete and accurate stock levels whilst balancing customer demand against current and future stock levels.

-In this overview, we will discuss the business challenges, business value, and business outcomes and then provide automation and modernization actionable steps organizations can take to drive innovation and move toward a digital supply chain.
-These are based on The Action Guide in Own your transformation survey of 1500 CSCOs across 24 industries.
-Actionable steps will be developed through the lens of use cases on how the main risk factors can be transformed:

-- Demand Risk (under stock and over stock)
-- Loss and waste management
-- Product timeliness
-- Perfect order
-- Last mile delivery

-We will then give an overview of the solution, reference architecture, logical diagram, and how these capabilities are realized by technology capabilities.

 _Sustainability_ in business refers to a company's strategy to reduce negative environmental impact resulting from their operations in a particular market.
 An organization’s sustainability practices are typically analyzed against environmental, social, and governance (ESG) metrics.